Historical Research

 [bottom]

-Advertisement offering slaves in exchange for cash or sugar in The Daily Picayune, February 4, 1840.
+Advertisement offering enslaved people in exchange for cash or sugar in The Daily Picayune, February 4, 1840.
 Louisiana Division/City Archives, New Orleans Public Library.

 Advertisement announcing “Negroes for Sale” and listing their trades in The Daily Picayune, February 5, 1840.
 Louisiana Division/City Archives, New Orleans Public Library.